-Even without plugging in numbers, you can see that the more watts cells can produce, with the same amount of sunlight, the more efficient a solar panel will be.
+Even without plugging in any numbers, you can see that the more watts a photovoltaic (PV) cell can produce (using the same amount of sunlight), the more efficient a solar panel will be.
 This can be important when evaluating commercial solar panels, but we’ll cover that later.
-First, let’s learn a little history.
+First, let’s start with a little history.

 A short history of solar cell technology

 Humans have been tapping the power of the sun for centuries.
-Magnifying glasses were used to concentrate the sun’s rays to ignite fires in the 7th century B.C.
-Architects throughout history have built structures with an eye toward the sky to capture as much radiant heat as possible.
-But it wasn’t until the 1800s when the photovoltaic (PV) revolution really kicked into high gear.
+Magnifying glasses were used to concentrate the sun’s rays to ignite fires in the 7th century B.C., and architects throughout history have built structures with an eye toward the sky to capture as much radiant heat as possible.
+But it wasn’t until the 1800s when the PV revolution really kicked into high gear.
 Here are some highlights:

-- 1839: Edmund Becquerel discovers the photovoltaic effect in France when he noticed the voltage between two metal electrodes in an electrically-conductive liquid increased when exposed to sunlight.
+- 1839: Edmund Becquerel discovered the photovoltaic effect in France when he noticed the voltage between two metal electrodes in an electrically-conductive liquid increased when exposed to sunlight.

-- 1873: Willoughby Smith discovers that the element Selenium has photoconductive properties.
+- 1873: Willoughby Smith discovered that the element Selenium has photoconductive properties.

-- 1876: William Grylls Adams and Richard Evans Day create a selenium solar cell that produces electricity when exposed to light, proving that solid matter is capable of transforming light into electricity (less than 1% efficient).
+- 1876: William Grylls Adams and Richard Evans Day created a selenium solar cell that produced electricity when exposed to light, proving that solid matter is capable of transforming light into electricity (less than 1% efficient).

-- 1932: The photovoltaic effect of cadmium sulfide is discovered by Audobert and Stora.
+- 1932: The photovoltaic effect of cadmium sulfide was discovered by Audobert and Stora.

-- 1954: Bell Labs develops the first silicon photovoltaic cell capable of producing usable electricity with an initial solar panel efficiency rate of 4%.
+- 1954: Bell Labs developed the first silicon photovoltaic cell capable of producing usable electricity, with an initial solar panel efficiency rate of 4%.

-- 1958: Hoffman Electronics creates PV cells with 9% efficiency.
+- 1958: Hoffman Electronics created PV cells with 9% efficiency.

-- 1994: The National Renewable Energy Laboratory (NREL) creates a solar cell that exceeds 30% conversion efficiency.
+- 1994: The National Renewable Energy Laboratory (NREL) created a solar cell that exceeded 30% conversion efficiency.

-- 1999: Spectorlab, Inc. and NREL develop a solar cell that is 32.3% efficient.
+- 1999: Spectorlab, Inc. and NREL developed a solar cell that was 32.3% efficient.
 (Three layers of photovoltaic material were combined into a single solar cell to achieve this level.)

-- 2015: SunPower records 22.8% efficiency for high-rate production commercial photovoltaic modules.
+- 2015: SunPower recorded 22.8% efficiency for high-rate production commercial photovoltaic modules.

-- 2016: NREL and Swiss Center for Electronics and Microtechnology (CSEM) record 29.8% efficiency on a lab cell.
+- 2016: NREL and the Swiss Center for Electronics and Microtechnology (CSEM) recorded 29.8% efficiency on a lab cell.

-- 2016: SunPower breaks their previous world record for highest-efficiency (24.1%) commercial solar panel using silicon cells.
+- 2016: SunPower broke their previous world record for the highest-efficiency (24.1%) commercial solar panel using silicon cells.

 In fact, depending on which physicist you talk to, there is also a very real theoretical limit to how much efficiency is possible for commercially-viable modules.
 Most authorities put that upper cap at about 30%.
-For some perspective, the average commercial solar panels manufactured today (with a few exceptions) hit a range of 17-20%.
+For some perspective, the average commercial solar panels manufactured today (with a few exceptions) hit a range of 17% to 20%.